atchopba/epidemic-notifier/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+- Rename the config-template.py file to config.py
+- Put the right parameters in the config.py file

+Log on to [Gmail](http://www.gmail.com) and activate the option ["Less secure access to applications" ]( https://myaccount.google.com/lesssecureapps ).

 ### Prerequisites

 * Windows 7+ or Linux kernel version 3.10 or higher